 John, 9, watches as the students unload tarps and kitchen sets from Save the Children.
 Ordinarily, the road where John is sitting would extend down to the beach area where the young men are working.
 The bottom of the road was washed away by the cyclone.

-Included in the first delivery of non-food aid to Tongoa was a shipment of LifeStraw water filters from Action for Peace, pictured in the brown boxes.
+Included in the first delivery of non-food aid to Tongoa was an ltl freight shipment of LifeStraw water filters from Action for Peace, pictured in the brown boxes.
 Water filters have been an essential component of most aid packages because the wind from the hurricane ripped the tops off of water tanks.
 The water became dirty with debris.
 Also, since many rainwater retrieval systems like roofs and gutters were damaged, Tongoa islanders have been turning to three freshwater springs to drink.
 In the case that they do decide to repair the gutters on the roofs, they would need to seek out professional help to get an estimate as to How Much Does Gutter Cleaning Cost?
 It is likely that this repair might get done as one of the springs is of questionable purity.
 The lower the islanders drink from a spring, the less likely it is to be perfectly clean.

 On the beach, Peter meets Miki Alon, a representative of IsraAid, a humanitarian group based in Israel.
 IsraAid was on Tongoa to assess the situation, particularly water solutions.
 Peter discusses the pre-existing water situation on Tongoa with him.
 On the right, Richard Williams, the Principal of the Napangasale school, with whom Peter has worked for a number of years.